On This Page

 Sharon Osbourne recently lost her bellowed Pomeranian, Minnie and of late we have all seen Nicole Richie’s Pomeranian – Foxxy Cleopatra gracing the tabloids.
 The Rap Star P Diddy or Sean Combes has imported 4 Pomeranian puppies from a leading Australian Pomeranian breeder.

-Size: Dogs 1.8 kg to 2 kg.
+Dogs 1.8 kg. to 2 kg.
 Bitches 2kg. to 2.5 kg.

 The Pomeranian ranges in height from about Height: 8 – 11″ (20.3 – 27.9cm)

 A reputable, registered breeder will not describe their puppy’s by any of these terms.
 Beware of any “breeder” advertising using these terms.
 You can be sure that anyone who tells you they have teacup Pomeranians, miniature Pomeranians, or toy Pomeranians for sale is not a reputable Breeder.
 My advice is to always purchase from a reputable breeder, so I would look for your new family member elsewhere.

-AVERAGE LIFE SPAN : The average Pomeranian lifespan is about 12 years, but it is not unusual for some Pomeranians to live a happy life well into their middle teens.
-I have found that keeping your Pomeranian trim and active will help prevent many health problems and enable your Pomeranian to lead a happy life into the mid-teens.
+What is the lifespan of a Pomeranian?
+The average Pomeranian lifespan is about 12 years, but it’s not unusual for some to live a happy life well into their mid to late teens.
+Keeping your Pom trim and active will help prevent many health problems and enable him to lead a happy life into the mid-teens.

-POMERANIANS ARE SUITABLE : For most situations, Small Homes, Large Homes, Apartments.
+Pomeranians are suitable for most situations, small homes, large homes, apartments.
 Flat dwellers will find that a Pomeranian adapts well to apartment living.
 A Pomeranian is happy to snooze or play with toys while their human family are away during the day.